 - conducting satisfactory negotiations at or near termination to prevent cost overruns and ensure collection of all legitimate claims for reimbursement to the University;

-15. Sponsored Project Administration: Accounting
+14. Sponsored Project Administration: Grant and Contract Accounting

 - screening Award budgets and Sponsored Project expenditures to ensure that costs are allowable and ensuring that expenditures are categorized by the proper account code;

-- supervising budget control of all Sponsored Project expenditures consistent with approved budgets and applicable University Policies and guidelines and processing payroll, purchase requisitions, invoices and vouchers, time or Effort reports, cost sharing, cross charging, and facilities and administrative cost reimbursement and allocation;
+- supervising budget control of all Sponsored Project expenditures consistent with approved budgets and applicable University Policies and guidelines and reviewing payroll, purchase requisitions, invoices and vouchers, time or Effort reports, cost sharing, cross charging, and facilities and administrative cost reimbursement and allocation;

 - establishing and maintaining fiscal records; submitting billings to Sponsors; and filing interim and final fiscal reports with Sponsors and governmental agencies;